dsvensson/subzero/README.markdown

 Goals
 -----
-No bugs, and never ever support for registering services or taking the role of a proxy.
+Stability, readability, and never ever support for registering services or taking the role as a proxy.

 Install
 -------